tormi/d8/kvr.md

 ### Enable pushed modules

-1. Switch from Git to SFTP on PD
+1. Switch from Git to SFTP in PD
 2. Enable modules on http://dev-kvr.pantheon.io/admin/modules